GithubSubmission/CLCRec/README.md

 - `lr_lambda` It specifics the value of lambda to balance the U-I and R-E mutual information.

-- `num_sample` This parameter indicates the number of negative sampling.
+- `num_neg` This parameter indicates the number of negative sampling.

+- `num_sample` This parameter indicates the probability of hybrid contrastive training.

 - `temp_value` It specifics the temprature value in density ratio functions.